TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 - [**Zhihu**](https://www.zhihu.com/people/dva13304)

 # 🔥 News
-- *2023.09*, &nbsp;🎉🎉 Homepage has been set up.
+- *2024.09*, New work submitted to ICRA 2025!
+- *2024.05*, New work submitted to NeurIPS 2024!
 - *2024.03*, Summer intern offer received from [Su Lab](https://cseweb.ucsd.edu/~haosu/), UCSD!
 See you in San Diego in summer if everything goes smoothly!
-- *2024.05*, New work submitted to NeurIPS 2024!
+- *2023.09*, &nbsp;🎉🎉 Homepage has been set up.

 # 📝 Publications
 - *2024.05* **Augmenting Offline Reinforcement Learning with Observation-only Interactions**